JetBrains/teamcity-documentation/topics/reporting-issues.md

 After changing this file, restart the IDE.
-The TeamCity plugin debug logs are saved into `idea-teamcity\*` files and will appear in the logs directory of the [IDE settings](http://www.jetbrains.com/idea/webhelp/project-and-ide-settings.html#d1270417e197)`/data directory>/system/log` directory.
+The TeamCity plugin debug logs are saved into `idea-teamcity\*` files and will appear in the logs directory of the [IDE settings](http://www.jetbrains.com/idea/webhelp/project-and-ide-settings.html#d1270417e197) (`<IDE settings/Data Directory>/system/log` directory).

 ### Open in IDE Functionality Logging